JarrettR/Globall/tools/README.md

 This was intended to be reusable, and is fairly robust.

-It should take any image format and convert it to greyscale, although this has not been tested exhaustively.
+It should take any image format and convert it to greyscale, although different formats have not been tested exhaustively.
 PNG files work well.

-For this project, sensible defaults (and the ones included in the firmware) are generated using `sh gen.sh`
+For this project, sensible defaults (and the ones included in the firmware) are generated using `./gen.sh`

 ### Sample Inputs